mcenv/mch/README.md

 ## Usage

 1. Download [`mch.jar`](https://github.com/mcenv/mch/releases/latest/download/mch.jar) and put it under the directory containing `server.jar`.
-2. Create `mch.properties` file under the same directory and specify the comma-separated list of function names to be benchmarked in `benchmarks` property.
+2. Create `mch.properties` file under the same directory and specify the comma-separated list of function names to be benchmarked in `execute-benchmarks` property.
 For example:
     ```properties
-    benchmarks=a,b
+    execute-benchmarks=a,b
     ```
 3. Run `java -jar mch.jar`.
 4. The benchmark results are dumped to `mch-results.json`.